 Simplifying Coding Lessons

 One of the things I hear a lot from educators and parents is that they don’t know coding and can’t teach it.
 I’m here to tell you today that you absolutely CAN teach coding to your kids.
-Advanced coding may be beyond your current expertise, but the basics of coding, which is the foundation of Hour of Code, can be taught by anyone who is able to think logically and sequentially.
+Advanced coding may be beyond your current expertise, but the basics of coding, which is the goal of the Hour of Code, can be taught by anyone who is able to think logically and sequentially.
 Essentially, you are giving your kids a one-hour introduction to code.

 To help you out I’ve rounded up a ton of valuable resources to help you make your Hour of Code week a massive success!